Morning, Thursday, 19th March 2020

 THIS EVENT IS CPD CERTIFIED

-Delegates will assess the priorities for government, communities, and businesses - looking at implementation and what will be needed to achieve the Strategy’s central goal of inclusive growth.
+Scheduled to take place following publication of the London Local Industrial Strategy, it will be an opportunity for policymakers and stakeholders to discuss what it will mean for government bodies, communities, and businesses - as well as looking at implementation and what will be needed to achieve the Strategy’s central goal of inclusive growth.

 We expect discussion to focus on key issues identified in the interim report commissioned by the GLA - Developing the evidence base for London’s Local Industrial Strategy - including:

 There will be keynote contributions from speakers confirmed from the Cities and Local Growth Unit and the Greater London Authority.

 Also speaking are: Ralph Bagge, South East England Councils; Richard Brown, Centre for London; Eddie Curzon, CBI; Councillor Joe Dromey, Lewisham Poverty Commission; Professor Gail Findlay, University of East London; Jo Negrini, Croydon Council and Rupert Walker, Network Rail.